Jinyi-Liu/RA/README.md

 ### 33113
 Only on liquidation could the preferred stock shareholder receive the dividends.

+### 39648 G&K SERVICES INC
+Conversed all Class B shares to Class A shares in 2005.

 ## 2. Process Method
 ### 2.1 Description